 I had never stayed on the Ala Wai Canal side of Waikiki.
 Quite frankly, the area has always scared me a little, at least at night.
 The streets are darker and over the years there have been several incidents of attacks on tourists.

-The Best Western Coconut Waikiki Hotel is the most recent name for the property which is now part of the Aqua Hotels and Resorts portfolio in Waikiki.
+The Coconut Waikiki Hotel is the most recent name for the property which had been for several years part of the Aqua Hotels and Resorts portfolio in Waikiki.
 Aqua manages primarily smaller, more boutique-type hotels most of which in the past were in need of facelifts.

 The former Aqua Coconut Plaza, located at 450 Lewers Street on the corner of Lewers and Ala Wai Boulevard, closed in February 2008 for major renovations.

 The 81-room hotel reopened on June 1, 2008 with an entirely new look and feel.
-Then in August 2008, the hotel was renamed the Best Western Coconut Waikiki Hotel as it joined the Best Western family of hotels.
+Then in August 2008, the hotel was renamed the Coconut Waikiki Hotel.

 As I mentioned, all of my concerns about the hotel's location were needless.
 The location, with an entrance right on Ala Wai Boulevard, is ideal for folks who want an easy way in and out of Waikiki by car.
 You don't have to deal with many of the traffic issues that present themselves for folks staying at the hotels along Kalakaua Avenue.